 Holders of research fellowships from the research councils and university research fellowships from the Royal Society are eligible (subject to other rules in the research grants and fellowships handbook).

-- employed by the research organisation submitting the proposal or, if not employed, have an existing formal arrangement with the organisation that enables him or her to carry out research there and receive all necessary management and infrastructure support from the organisation
+- employed by the research organisation submitting the application or, if not employed, have an existing formal arrangement with the organisation that enables him or her to carry out research there and receive all necessary management and infrastructure support from the organisation

 The exception to this is research council fellows whose award does not extend beyond the proposed end date of the grant.
-In such cases, research council fellows may apply for the cost of their salary to the end of the proposal.
+In such cases, research council fellows may apply for the cost of their salary to the end of the grant.

 - research assistants